 The grand prix score is the sum of the points from the best set of races that count.
 The number of races for which points count for the year’s total depends on the total number of Grand Prix races contested as follows:

-For individuals, points from three (3) races count if there are four (4), or five (5) Grand Prix races contested in the year; points from four (4) races count if there are six (6) or seven (7) Grand Prix races; and points from five (5) races count if there are eight (8) or more Grand Prix races;
+For individuals, points from three (3) races count if there are four (4), or five (5) Grand Prix races contested in the year; points from four (4) races count if there are six (6) or seven (7) Grand Prix races; and points from five (5) races count if there are eight (8) or more Grand Prix races.
+In the age-graded division, to make the results easier to understand, the season score will be represented as the average age grade (the sum from the best set of races that count divided by the number of races that count) rather than simply the sum.

 For teams, points from four (4) races count if there are four (4), or five (5) Grand Prix races contested in the year; points from five (5) races count if there are six (6) or seven (7) Grand Prix races; and points from six (6) races count if there are eight (8) or more Grand Prix races.
 Teams are awarded points on the basis of the average age-graded percentages of the top three athletes on the team.
-A team with only one or two athletes competing gets no score for that meet or race distance.
+A team with only one or two athletes finishing gets no score for that meet or race distance.

-Ties are broken in the following way:

-The athlete or team with the most head-to-head victories wins the tie.

-If still tied, the athlete or team with the higher average age-graded percentage (out of all races entered or the best set of the number that count (not necessarily the same set of races that counted for the score), whichever is fewer), wins the tie.
-This calculation can be carried to as many decimal places as are necessary to break the tie.
-It is unlikely that a third tier of tie-breaking will be necessary after this.

-Ties are only broken for the top five (5) places, and ties stand for sixth place and below.

-If the athletes or teams who are tied all agree that a tie would be preferable to using this algorithm to break the tie, a tie is an acceptable final result.
+In the event of a tie, the tie will stand (no tiebreaker procedure).
+For example, if two athletes tie for first, two first place and one third place award will be given.

 Recognition: The top five men and women will be recognized by the Committee and the results will be published on the PA website.
 Specific awards will be determined by the Committee.
 Grand Prix awards are given three deep: first, second, and third place.

 There are four categories for Grand Prix awards: (1) Team awards based on age grading, (2) Top female based on time, (3) Top male based on time, and (4) Top age-graded athlete.